I Malavoglia: Plot

 The mistress of the osteria, Santuzza, who is already coveted by the sharkish Don Michele, becomes infatuated with Ntoni, serving him for free in the tavern.
 The conduct of Ntoni and the lamentations of her father convince her to turn her emotions from him, and to return to Don Michele.
 This leads to a brawl between the two; a brawl that results in the stabbing of Don Michele in the chest by Ntoni during an anti-smuggling raid.
 Ntoni ends up in prison.
 At his trial, after hearing rumours about a relationship between Don Michele and his granddaughter Lia, Padron Ntoni passes out and falls to the ground.
 Now old, his conversation is disjointed and he recites his proverbs without much awareness of what is going on.
 Lia, the younger sister, becomes the victim of vicious village gossip, runs away and becomes a prostitute.
 Mena, because of the shameful situation of her sister, feels that she cannot marry Alfio, even though they love each other, and instead remains at home to care for Alessi and Nunziata's children.
 Alessi, the youngest of the brothers, has remained a fisherman and with hard work manages to rebuild the family fortunes to the point at which they can repurchase the house by the medlar tree.
 Having bought the house, what is left of the family visits the hospital where the old Padron Ntoni is being kept, to inform him of the good news and to announce his imminent return home.
 It is the last moment of happiness for the old man, who dies on the day he was to return.
 Even his desire to die in the house where was born is never granted.
 When Ntoni is released from prison and comes back to the village, he realises that he cannot stay because of all that he has done.
 He has excluded himself from his family by systematically denouncing their values.

 English translations

 An English edition, The House by the Medlar-Tree (1890), translated by Mary A. Craig, was published in the Continental Classics series.
 Another English translation, by Raymond Rosenthal, was published in 1964 by The New American Library as a Signet Classic.
 It claims to be "the only complete version of the novel in English."
+A new English translation, by Judith Landry with a chronology and introduction by Eric Lane, was published in 1985 by Dedalus in the Dedalus European Classics series.